 \section{Abstract}

-In this article the some questions of equivariant movability connected with substitution of acting group $G$ on closed subgroup $H$ and with transitions to spaces of $H$-orbits and $H$-fixed points spaces are investigated.
-In the special case the characterization of equivariant-movable $G$-spaces is given. \\ \\ Keywords: Equivariant shape theory, equivariant movability.\\ \\ AMS classification: 55P55; 54C56
+In this article some questions of equivariant movability, connected with the substitution of the acting group $G$ on closed subgroup $H$ and with transitions to spaces of $H$-orbits and $H$-fixed points spaces, are investigated.
+In a special case, the characterization of equivariantly movable $G$-spaces is given.